nadProg/eslint-plugin-feature-sliced-design/docs/rules/relative-path-within-slice.md

-# Check import paths conforming to feature-sliced design (path-checker)
+# Check whether import path within a slice is relative (relative-path-within-slice)

 Please describe the origin of the rule here.